INSCAPE

 We will take registrations on a first come/first served basis.
 Registrations are now open.

-Step 1: Send your completed, signed application form by e-mail for the 2023 workshop.
-Again this year due to Covid, we will not be requiring a deposit.
+Step 1: Send your completed, signed application form by e-mail for the 2025 workshop.
+Deposit required.

 Send your completed, signed application form by e-mail or post to: